big-unibo/llm4dfm-develop/README.md

 Inside `pipeline` module, a `.env` file must be provided with following configurations:
 - `DATASETS   -- path to folder containing exercise texts`
 - `OUTPUTS    -- path to folder in which outpust are stored`
+- `AUTO_OUTPUTS    -- path to folder in which outpust of automatic runs are stored`
 - `RESULTS   -- path to folder in which results are stored`
 - `INPUTS   -- path to folder containing exercise prompts`
 - `SAVE_MODELS   -- path to folder in which store imported models`